carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .source}

-and discover that testing 2328 groups of order 128 and moreover 56092 groups
+and discover that testing 2328 groups of order 128 and additionally 56092 groups
 of order 256 is already too long.

 > ## Don't panic!